Resource Hints: Preload & Prefetch for Faster Loading

 Preconnect = "Connect to this domain early" - External APIs, CDNs, third-party domains - <link rel="preconnect" href="https://api.example.com">

-Rule: Only preload 2-3 critical resources.
+Rule: Preload a small number of truly critical resources.
 Preloading too much defeats the purpose.

 Preload - Critical Resources